zhedar/tdwtf-reader/README.md

 # tdwtf-reader
-A reader for the Daily WTF, which remembers the articles, you have already read.
+A reader for [The Daily WTF](thedailywtf.com), which remembers the articles, you have already read.